othercriteria/vibectl/STRUCTURE.md

 1. Nix/direnv for reproducible development environments
 2. pre-commit hooks for code quality
 3. pytest for testing
+   - pytest-cov for coverage measurement
+   - Coverage requirements enforced at commit time
+   - Documented exclusions with `# pragma: no cover - reason`
 4. MyPy for type checking
 5. Ruff for linting
 6. VS Code/Cursor as recommended IDEs